matthew-tfs/mjcb.io/content/blog/00055-apple-silicon-one-year-later-part-2.md

 ## Apple Silicon ##

 It really came as no surprise to anyone when Apple announced that they were ditching Intel processors and moving to their own processors ([Apple Silicon](/blog/2020/06/28/apple-arm-transition/)) back in the summer of 2020.
 Apple had made considerable advancements to their SoC offerings on the iPhone and the iPad, so it was just a matter of time before they brought those advancements to their desktop products as well.
-Apple also had an advantage since iOS/iPadOS was always based on versions of macOS, so a lot of the "hard work" was already completed in regard to porting macOS to ARM and understanding the underlying architecture.
+Apple also had an advantage since iOS/iPadOS was always based on versions of macOS, so a lot of the "hard work" was already completed for porting macOS to ARM and understanding the underlying architecture.
 They already understood how to run it as optimized as possible, since iOS devices run only on battery most of the time.

 Apple is no stranger to changing architectures for their computers, the last time being when they moved from PowerPC to Intel.
 It had been over 15 years since that migration occurred back in 2006, but I don't remember there being too many issues with that transition.
 The use of Universal applications and Rosetta helped the transition go smoothly, and this won't be the last time that Rosetta would be used.

 ![Apple Silicon M1 basic architecture diagram.](/images/blog/00055/apple-silicon.jpg)

 The original M1 processor was the first Apple Silicon chip that was released by Apple.
-For a first generation device, it is extremely impressive and was used to power the following devices:
+For a first-generation device, it is extremely impressive and was used to power the following devices:

 * iMac (24-inch, M1, 2021)
 * iPad Air (5th generation, 2022)